stripe/stripe-ios/README.md

 - [Non-Card Payment Examples](Example/Non-Card%20Payment%20Examples)
   - This example demonstrates how to manually accept various payment methods using the Stripe API.

+### Building from source

+We use [Tuist](https://tuist.io) to generate Xcode projects, and all Xcode related files have been removed from the master branch of the repository.
+Note that project files are still available on tagged releases.

+If you want to build from the master branch you need to follow these steps:

+- Clone the repository and `cd` into its directory.
+- Install Tuist by running `curl -Ls https://install.tuist.io | bash`
+- Run `tuist generate`, optionally pass the `-n` option if you don't want to open Xcode automatically.

+You can build any of the generated targets as you normally would.

+For more information about Tuist, visit https://tuist.io.

 ## Card scanning

 [PaymentSheet](https://stripe.com/docs/payments/accept-a-payment?platform=ios) offers built-in card scanning.
 To enable card scanning, you'll need to set `NSCameraUsageDescription` in your application's plist, and provide a reason for accessing the camera (e.g. "To scan cards").
 Card scanning is supported on devices with iOS 13 or higher.